elegault/BCMMigrationAssistant/README.md

 For each entity type (Accounts, Business Contacts, and Opportunities), some of the default BCM fields are automatically mapped to default Outlook Customer Manager fields.

-Optionally, you may map additional fields to Outlook Customer Manager custom fields (note: you will need to create the custom field before you run the tool, [refer to this page](https://support.office.com/en-us/article/Customize-Outlook-Customer-Manager-e7411d12-cc64-4793-8211-eda1aaef78a3?ui=en-US&rs=en-US&ad=US) for how to add custom fields in Outlook Customer Manager).
+Optionally, you may map additional fields to Outlook Customer Manager custom fields (note: you will need to create the custom field before you run the tool ([refer to this page](https://techcommunity.microsoft.com/t5/Outlook-Blog/Make-Outlook-Customer-Manager-your-own/ba-p/81208) for information on how to add custom fields in Outlook Customer Manager).

 For example, see below if you want to map BCM's DoNotCall field (left column) to a custom field of the same name in Outlook Customer Manager (right column):